exonum/exonum-doc/src/home/design-overview.md

 Full nodes are further subdivided into 2 categories:

 - **Auditors** replicate the entire contents of the blockchain.
-They can generate new transactions but cannot choose which transactions should be committed (i.e., cannot generate new blocks)
+They can generate new transactions, but cannot choose which transactions should be committed (i.e., cannot generate new blocks)
 - **Validators** provide the network liveness.
 Only validators can generate new blocks by using a [Byzantine fault tolerant consensus algorithm](#consensus).